rwth-acis/las2peer-FileStorage-Service/README.md

 This service allows file hosting.
 Files and directories can be placed into the ./files directory and are then accessible over the WebConnector.
 The files stay on the machine, they do not become part of the p2p network shared storage.
-Currently no binary files are spported.
+Currently no binary files are supported.
 But you could already, for example, host static/javascript based Web pages.

 For testing build with "ant all" and start ./bin/start_network The service can then be accessed directly over the browser (no login required):